ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This module defines a detector for log atoms not matching any allowlisted rule.

 * **allowlist_rules**: list of rules executed in same way as inside Rules.OrMatchRule.list of rules executed in same way as inside Rules.OrMatchRule.
-* **suppress**: a boolean that suppresses anomaly output of that detector when set to True
+* **suppress**: a boolean that suppresses anomaly output of that detector when set to True.
-* **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to
+* **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to.
-* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True
+* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True.

 .. code-block:: yaml